 Council election results send message that Stormont must return – Sinn Fein

-The DUP has said its vote is holding up as counting continues across 11 council areas in NI.
+The DUP has said its vote is holding up as counting continues across 11 council areas in Northern Ireland.

 Sinn Fein leader Mary Lou McDonald has said her party’s success in Northern Ireland’s local government elections is a message from the people that Stormont must return.